 Early in his life, psychologist C.J.
 Jung proposed a theory of complexes as a classification of human behaviour in terms of intensity zones.
 A complex is something like an emotionally charged knot: touch a complex and you get an emotional shock.
 This was the basis for his later theory of archetypes, which James Hillman took up as his main reference in “archetypal psychology” - James Hillman being the main inspiring figure of our Festival.
 Scientists and aspiring scientists (with all respect to Doctor Jung) protect their methodologies with concepts such as emotion, libido, energy, complex, archetype.
 As artists, I see our job as one of “figuring out” these abstractions, of drawing them into fictions,

+| | personalizing and contextualizing them – giving them, or even calling them names.
+Mythology is THE cultural game: let’s play it!
+In this perspective, religions should be fun: they are a great, if not the greatest of imaginative inventions - amazing figurations and explanations, rituals and behaviour diktats, inacceptable only if taken litterally.
 In the field of emotion and consciousness studies, Antonio Damasio stands out as probably the most mercurial and influential scientist today – especially for artistic circles.
 Here is a ‘simple’ quote worth pondering: “the body is the theatre of emotions”.
 What if we changed the order to: “theatre is the body of emotions”.
 Such an inherently baroque formulation inverses subjective ideologies, those self-centred world-views that speak of “my” emotions within the boundaries of “my” body, as if we possessed emotions rather than emotions possessing us.
 For the performing arts the implications are critical.
 The definitions of emotion we work by determine our aesthetics; in my view they even determine the “feeling” of emotions - the values and intensities of the emotions that we feel.

 And then there is… music – an elusive mistress to philosophical exactions.
 One classic definition says: “music is the language of emotions”, and neuroscientists are now, especially in the last fifteen years, seriously studying, and ‘upgrading’ the importance of music.
 Professor Steven Mithen in his recent book “The Singing Neanderthals” speculates on the coexistence (and war) between speech and song.
 His hypothesis is that the Neanderthals were expressive singing creatures and did not survive the arrival of the better-organized ‘imperialist’ speaking cousins: us, homo sapiens.
 Contemporary opera and musical theatre invite us to different forms of marriage between music and language (and movement).
 My own way of grappling with “the angel of emotion” calls mainly on the poetics of counterpoint, disassociation, face to face confrontation, conversions and correspondences, without eschewing the occasional nasty divorce, or the pleasures of a sweet honeymoon.